 I don’t just write.
 I also edit.
 Why does this matter?

-As an editor, I’ve worked behind the scenes, so to speak, which has given me a good look at what readers need.
-I’ve helped bring to life books written by people who wanted to share what they’ve learned: a memoir about the Vietnam War; a heart-healthy lifestyle cookbook; a business book on the importance of fitting rooms in a clothing store.
+As an editor, I’ve worked behind the scenes of books, so to speak, which has given me a good look at what readers need.
+I’ve helped bring to life books written by people who want to share what they’ve learned: a memoir about the Vietnam War; a cookbook for a heart-healthy lifestyle; a business book on the importance of fitting rooms in a clothing store.

 From long experience, I know how to create text that readers learn from and enjoy.

 From my years working in the publishing industry, I know there is more to a book than simply putting words on paper.
-A few items to consider:
+A few things to consider: